1,000+ Opportunities

 Save a search for “Texas Workforce Commission (TWC)” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Small businesses in Texas with fewer than 100 employees.
+Search similar grants →According to the current listing, eligibility includes: Small businesses in Texas with fewer than 100 employees.
 Training must be provided by a public community or technical college.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program